List of Judge Dredd characters: Prager

+First appearance: 2000 AD #328 (1983).
+Created by John Wagner, Alan Grant and Steve Dillon.

 Judge Prager is one of the judges who chose to take the Long Walk into the Undercity rather than the Cursed Earth.
 After four years he made his first appearance in prog 328, when he saved Judge Dredd who had been transformed into a werewolf.
 He next appeared decades later to warn the judges of a new threat to the city from Bones, but at the same time reveals he has been infected and transforms into a werewolf at each full moon.
 Declining the cure and in his wolf form, he helped Dredd defeat Bones' army.
 Impressed with Prager, Dredd offered him the opportunity to return to the city as a reinstated Judge but Prager declined, admitting he liked the wolf transformation, and that the Undercity was now his domain.

 Ramos

+First appearance: Judge Dredd Megazine vol. 3 issue 54 (1999).
+Created by John Wagner and Andrew Currie.

 Judge Hoolio Ramos was head of Street Division on the Council of Five under Chief Judge Hershey.
 In 2130 he was sent to Titan in disgrace after Dredd uncovered crimes he had committed thirty years before, when he was part of a group of vigilante judges who had taken it upon themselves to execute criminals that the law could not legitimately touch.
 The truth about these crimes was suppressed, and the public told that Ramos was simply being moved to a new posting off-world.

 Renga

+First appearance: 2000 AD #1033 (1997).
+Created by John Wagner and Sean Phillips.

 One of the four cadets involved in the "Hunting Party" storyline, Renga had briefly worked undercover in a juve gang for Wally Squad; the experiences left him disgruntled and antisocial as well as sporting a gang tattoo (which was later removed).
 His attitude caused him to clash with Dredd while on a mission to locate the source of Dr. Bolt's Dune Sharks.
 After a disastrous attempt to 'save' a Cursed Earth girl from a ritual (which meant the end of her community), it appeared that he was going to be expelled from the Academy.
-However, he distinguished himself when he was part of a group of Judges that was temporarily thrown back in time to Erie, Indiana during the start of the Atomic Wars, as well as in the final clash against the Dune Sharks, and so Dredd gave him a second chance.
+However, he distinguished himself when he was part of a group of Judges that was temporarily thrown back in time to Erie, Pennsylvania during the start of the Atomic Wars, as well as in the final clash against the Dune Sharks, and so Dredd gave him a second chance.

 After he graduated from the Academy, he was personally chosen by Dredd to assist in the Fargo mission in "Origins."
 He also appeared in the story "The Scorpion Dance".